 Fixed Speed Cameras Location Speed Limit Went Live On BRISTOL ROAD BY MORELANDS IND EST. GLOUCESTER Mar 1997 A429 LOWER SLAUGHTER, GLOS Mar 1999 A48 HIGHBANK, MINSTERWORTH, GLOS Apr 1995 A48 WALMORE HILL, MINSTERWORTH, GLOS Apr 1995 EASTERN AVENUE NR...

-Parish collision data for the period 2012 to 2014 can be found in a PDF here (opens a new window).
+Parish collision data for the period 2013 to 2015 can be found in a PDF here (opens a new window).
 The table shows the alphabetical list of parishes with the total of killed, serious and slight casualties.
-For more Parish...
+For more Parish information...

 What is Road Accident Investigation and Prevention ?
 Every year on Gloucestershire’s roads, there are more than 1000 personal injury road traffic accidents, resulting in approximately 1500 casualties.
 The Road Safety Partnership maintains statistics on all personal injury road accident...